 Meanwhile in Dordrecht, the Dordrechts Museum will host Work, Pray and Admire, until 26 May.
 The exhibition explores the relationship between the beliefs that became established during the Dutch Golden Age and art.
 Works by Vincent van Gogh and Ferdinand Bol count among those that are on display.

 2019 promises to be a golden year for anyone travelling to Holland and interested in Dutch art.

 While researching this subject, Stuart travelled between Newcastle International Airport and Amsterdam Airport Schiphol with KLM Royal Dutch Airlines.
 KLM operates services between Schiphol and regional airports across the United Kingdom.

-For further information about the Dutch Golden Age and attractions in the Netherlands, see the Visit Holland website.
+For further information about the Dutch Golden Age and attractions in the Netherlands, see the Netherlands Tourism and Board of Conventions website.

 Stuart Forster, the author of this article was named Journalist of the Year at the 2019 Holland Press Awards.

 Thank you for visiting Go Eat Do and reading this post about Dutch Golden Age art.
 If you’re considering taking a trip, take a look at this A to Z of reasons to visit the Netherlands.

 Photographs illustrating this post are by Why Eye Photography.
 Call 07947 587136 to commission a shoot.

 If you liked this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts.

 To sponsor a post on Go Eat Do, please get in touch.